QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

             "$(sol.iterations) iterations")

-The ``fixedpoint`` function from the ``NLsolve.jl`` library implements the simple fixed point iteration scheme above
+The ``fixedpoint`` function from the ``NLsolve.jl`` library implements the simple fixed point iteration scheme above.

-Since the ``NLsolve`` library only accepts vector based inputs, we needed to make the ``f(v)`` function broadcast on the ``+`` sign, and pass in the initial condition as a vector of length 1 with ``[0.8]``
+Since the ``NLsolve`` library only accepts vector based inputs, we needed to make the ``f(v)`` function broadcast on the ``+`` sign, and pass in the initial condition as a vector of length 1 with ``[0.8]``.

-While a key benefit of using a package is that the code is clearer, and the implementation is tested, by using an orthogonal library we also enable performance improvements
+While a key benefit of using a package is that the code is clearer, and the implementation is tested, by using an orthogonal library we also enable performance improvements.

 .. code-block:: julia